spiceai/quickstarts/clickhouse/README.md

 See the [datasets reference](https://docs.spiceai.org/reference/spicepod/datasets) for more dataset configuration options.

-Set the environment variable `CLICKHOUSE_PASS` to the password for your Clickhouse instance.
-This can be specified on the command line when running the Spice runtime, or in a `.env` file in the same directory as `spicepod.yaml`.
+Set the environment variable `CLICKHOUSE_PASS` to the Clickhouse instance password.
+Environment variables can be specified on the command line when running the Spice runtime or in a `.env` file in the same directory as `spicepod.yaml`.

 i.e. to set the password in a `.env` file: